mulesoft-catalyst/metrics-toolkit/README.md

 ### Requirements
 - Mule Runtime 4.2.1 or above
 - All deployments models are supported: CloudHub, OnPrem hosted Runtimes, Runtime Fabric
+- Anypoint Platform credentials, that can be:
   - Anypoint Platform user with the Organization Administrator role in the master organization and all Sub Orgs you want to collect data
+  - A Connected App (client credentials) with the following scopes (make sure to include all Sub Orgs you want to collect data):
+    - Exchange
+      - Exchange Viewer
+    - Runtime Runtime
+      - Cloudhub Network Viewer
+      - Read Alerts
+      - Read Applications
+      - Read Servers
+    - Runtime Fabric
+      - Manage Runtime Fabrics
+    - API Manager
+      - View APIs Configuration
+      - View Contracts
+      - View Policies
+    - Data Gateway
+      - Data Gateway Viewer
+    - API Federation
+      - Data Graph Viewer
+    - ANG Governance
+      - Governance Manager - Viewer
+      - Governance Reports Viewer
+    - Object Store
+      - Store Metrics Viewer
+      - View stores
+    - General
+      - Audit Log Viewer
+      - Profile
+      - View Environment
+      - View Organization
 - (Optional for SDLC metrics) Authorized user with API access to any of the applications: Jira, Confluence, Jenkins, Bitbucket and Splunk for which you want to gather data.

 ### Steps